Carrie looking at the waves in Laguna

 #7 Plenty of Shopping & Dining

+Like any good beach town, Laguna has shops!
 Souvenir shops, clothing shops, hat shops, shoes shops, and jewelry shops.
-You name it, you will find it.
+Plenty of penny candy and ice cream too.
+You name it, you’ll find it.

 Wander up and down the PCH and into the side streets in town to find all kinds of great spots.